boltops-tools/ufo/docs/_reference/ufo-docker-base.md

 ## Description

-Build docker image from Dockerfile.base and update current Dockerfile.
+Build docker image from `Dockerfile.base` and update current `Dockerfile`.

 The docker cache task builds a docker image using the `Dockerfile.base` file and updates the FROM `Dockerfile` image with the generated image from `Dockerfile.base`.